tvjsx/trading-vue-js/docs/guide/EXTENSIONS.md

 }
 ```

-To communicate between widgets/components and the controller you can add a simple event bus class:
+To communicate between widgets/components and the controller you can use a simple event bus class:

 ```js